benbahrenburg/benCoding.Map/documentation/index.md

 A common use of this function would be to display a "Waiting..." message when calling the addKML method, then removing the message on reciept of the "kmlCompleted" event.

 <pre><code>
-function onComplete(){
+//Add Event to be called when the KML File has been loaded function onComplete(){
     alert("KML File Loaded");
 };

 //Add event handler to let us know when the KML file has been loaded map.addEventListener('kmlCompleted',onComplete);

 </code></pre>

 <h3>removeKML</h3>